maxjacobzander/url-recipe-scraper/README.md

 ## About

-A lightweight recipe scraper that parses recipe data from many popular recipe websites that ues application ld json format.
+A lightweight recipe scraper that parses recipe data from many popular recipe websites that use application ld json format by url or html.

 ## Install